Meet the Learning Cloud!

 • Takes the initiative to increase knowledge

 As Albert Einstein said, “Commit yourself to lifelong learning.
 The most valuable asset you’ll ever have is your mind and what you put into it.”
-Instill a hunger for knowledge within your team, and your employees will be producing better results and growing with your company.
+Instill a hunger for knowledge within your team, and your employees will produce better results and grow with your company.

 Learning in the flow of work happens at the moment.
-It’s learning while doing — without formal learning materials like books, courses, and lessons.
-It’s also known as “learning in the moment of need” because it focuses on letting employees get started on a task while they’re still learning the task.
+It’s learning while doing—without formal learning materials like books, courses, and lessons.
+It’s also known as “learning in the moment of need” because it focuses on letting employees start a task while still learning it.

 It’s a better way to retain information, and it increases productivity.
 Employees who learn while working said they were 39 percent more likely to be productive and achieve success and 47 percent less stressed.